Yelp/dockersh/README.md

 You want to allow multiple users to ssh onto a single box, but you'd like some isolation between those users.
-With dockersh each user enters their own individual docker container (acting like a lightweight VM), with their homedirectory mounted from the host system (so that user data is persistent between container restarts), but with it's own kernel namespaces for processes and networking.
+With dockersh each user enters their own individual docker container (acting like a lightweight VM), with their home directory mounted from the host system (so that user data is persistent between container restarts), but with it's own kernel namespaces for processes and networking.